WHAKAMARU BATTERY ENERGY STORAGE SYSTEM.

 The site is separate from the river and should have no impact.

-Will construction be noisy?
-What about the operation noise?
+Will the BESS be noisy?
+What about the noise during construction?

 We will be careful about the impact noise will have.
 The project is still being designed, and part of that is looking at different layouts on the site and modelling noise levels.